 Enhancing the Look and Functionality of Your Smile

 Over the years, removable dentures have received a bad reputation as clunky, ill-fitting false teeth.
 But recent advances in dental technology have fundamentally changed dentures for the better, making them more comfortable, durable, and natural-looking.
-At First Impression Dentistry, our dental experts are proud to have been restoring smiles in Mesa, AZ, and the surrounding areas for over 35 years!
+At First Impression Dentistry, our dental experts are proud to have been restoring smiles in Mesa, AZ, and the surrounding areas since 1980!

 What are Dentures?